dnlloyd/k8s-install-ubuntu-lab/README.md

 * Launch master and worker nodes in same AZ
 * Add security group to allow master / worker traffic

-## CGroups driver mismatch issue in kubeadm
+## CGroup driver mismatch issue in kubeadm

-Issue Detail (Long conversation)
+### Issue Detail (Long)

 https://github.com/kubernetes/kubernetes/issues/43805#issuecomment-907734385

+### TL;DR

+The kubeadm and docker CGroup drivers need to match.
+With the versions used at the date of this doc, kubeadm uses `systemd` and docker uses `cgroupfs`.
+I resolved by switching kubeadm to `cgroupfs`.
+More info [here](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/configure-cgroup-driver/#configuring-the-kubelet-cgroup-driver).

 ### Problematic kubadm init command: